 South Fork Tolt River Reservoir and Dams

-Seattle Public Utilities (SPU) owns and operates the Tolt Reservoir and Dam, located 16 miles upstream from the City of Carnation on the South Fork Tolt River.
+The City of Seattle owns and operates the Tolt Reservoir and Dams, located 16 miles upstream from the City of Carnation on the South Fork Tolt River.
 The reservoir stores 57,900 acre-ft of water to supply 30% of the drinking water for 1.3 million people in the metropolitan Seattle area.

 The Federal Energy Regulatory Commission (FERC) regulates the 200-foot high earth-filled dam, and conducts annual safety inspections each year in conjunction with SPU’s own dam safety engineers.
-Every five years, specialty consultants also perform an independent comprehensive evaluation on the safety of the dam.
+Every five years, an independent consultant firm also performs a comprehensive evaluation and inspection on the safety of the dam.
 These efforts ensure that the dam complies with federal dam safety regulations and engineering requirements to maintain safe operating conditions and engineering standards.